 The Oil for Development programme in Sudan

-On 11 July 2016, Norway and Sudan signed a new four-year agreement for an OfD Programme in Sudan, with a budget of NOK 57 million.
+In 2016, Norway and Sudan signed a new four-year agreement for an OfD programme, building on the achievements from the previous phase.

 Enhanced legal and regulatory framework:

 - Sudan’s first comprehensive petroleum policy was nearly completed.
 Much of 2017 was spent finalizing the draft and ensuring ownership and commitment to the policy within the Ministry of Petroleum and Gas (MOPG).
 When the policy is finalized, it will provide the basis for a revision of the legal framework in Sudan.
 The policy document analyses Sudan’s experience as a petroleum producing nation and points to the future of the upstream petroleum sector.